How has the co-op job search process changed?

 - If you have successfully completed at least one co-op experience, you are free to apply to additional co-op opportunities without the previously required meeting with your advisor.
 Advisors do remain available to assist you at your request with any aspect of your co-op search.

-- In addition to a resume, you will need to complete a “skills profile” in order to apply for co-op positions.
-The skills profile allows you to highlight aspects of your abilities and experiences.
-Employers can search the skills profile to discover capabilities and interests that potentially make you a more attractive candidate for the position.
+- In addition to a resume, you can complete a “profile” in NUworks to apply for co-op positions.
+The profile allows you to highlight aspects of your abilities and experiences.
+Employers can search the profile to discover capabilities and interests that potentially make you a more attractive candidate for the position.

 - In addition to applying directly to a co-op position, you will have the option to make your profile and resume available in a database of co-op candidates for employers.
 If you choose to participate in this service, employers can search the database and reach out to you if they have interest in you as a potential candidate, even if you didn’t apply for the position.